frederic-perez/AmE-dictionary/data/idioms.md

 __exert (oneself)__ To make a concerted effort to do something.
 Put oneself to strenuous effort.
 __explore every avenue__ To investigate or pursue every possible means to find a solution to a given problem or to achieve a desired outcome.
 __extra pair of hands__ Additional help or assistance provided by another person. _Don’t you want to hire an extra pair of hands?_
-__eye candy__ :two: A person or thing that is nice to look at, but has very little substance, meaning, or purpose.
+__eye candy__ :three: A person or thing that is nice to look at, but has very little substance, meaning, or purpose.
 __eye-opening__ Causing or resulting in a shocking or startling revelation. _Learning that John had been dealing with an opioid addiction for all those years was really eye-opening for me._
 __eye-to-eye__ _You can get eye-to-eye with a dolphin._
 __F-ing__